 Dexter Linwood South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Dexter Linwood South neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built before 1940.

-One of the unique characteristics of the Dexter Linwood South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.8% of the neighborhoods in America.
-The Dexter Linwood South neighborhood also has a greater percentage of children living in poverty (96.4%) than found in 99.8% of all U.S. neighborhoods.
+The Dexter Linwood South neighborhood stands out for having an average per capita income lower than 99.8% of the neighborhoods in the United States.
+The Dexter Linwood South neighborhood also has a greater percentage of children living in poverty (95.9%) than found in 99.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 More people ride the bus in this neighborhood each day to get to work than 99.8% of U.S. neighborhoods.